 Bitter melon (momordica)

 It is commonly used as an alternative therapy for the treatment of diabetes.
-Different doses (from 800 mg to 6 g/d) and different parts of this plant such as leaves, fruit pulp, seeds and whole plant has been studied for antidiabetic effect.
+Different doses (from 800 mg to 6 g/d) and different parts of this plant such as leaves, fruit pulp, seeds and whole plant have been studied for antidiabetic effect.
 Momordin and charantin are active compounds.
 Kim et al[50] conducted an RCT with 2.3 g of bitter melon powder on 96 diabetic subjects.
 At the end of 3 mo, the mean FBS reduction was only 5 mg/dL without any significant impact on other glycemic parameters.
-An open-label, randomized, active-controlled, multicentric, phase III study from India[51] comparing 800 mg bitter melon fruit extract with metformin.
+An open-label, randomized, active-controlled, multicentric, phase III study from India[51] compared 800 mg bitter melon fruit extract with metformin.
 Eighty-three subjects received bitter melon and 40 subjects received metformin.
 After 15 wk, mean fall in FBS and HbA1C in the bitter melon group was 14 mg/dL and 0.28% and in the metformin group 25 mg/dL and 0.62%, respectively.
 This study showed non-inferiority of bitter melon to metformin, although its effects were modest.
 Similarly, a weaker antidiabetic effect has been exhibited in comparison to glibenclamide 5 mg in a trial by Rahman et al[52].

 Garlic (allium sativum)